Transportation Frequently Asked Questions

 If you have concerns about your child's safety, you are encouraged to accompany your child to the bus stop or arrange a neighborhood buddy to walk with your child.

-Elementary School students may be required to walk up to .10 miles to a bus stop.
-Middle School and High School students may be required to walk up to .25 miles to a bus stop.
+Elementary School students may be required to walk up to .20 miles to a bus stop.
+Middle School .35 miles and High School up to .50 miles.

 An overflow bus is a bus that finishes their route early enough to assist another with theirs and can get students to school on time or get the students home (barring traffic and/or a train) within 1 hour of the last bus released from the campus.
 (Middle School buses are usually cleared to leave around 3:40 so arrival home on an overflow bus will be around 4:40.)